-Arlington, Virginia has been a hot destination over the past few years, due largely to the city’s rapid growth and the announcement that Amazon will be opening their “HQ2” in Arlington.
+Arlington, Virginia has been a hot destination over the past few years, due largely to the city’s rapid growth and the announcement that Amazon will be opening their “HQ2” in Pentagon City, Arlington , as well as the emergence of a Ballston-Based tech startup Interos.
 For people curious about living in Arlington, Virginia (and those who live there already), this influx of new residents raises a lot of questions.

 Although it’s great to be well-informed about the real estate market and your home value, there’s a lot more that is important to know about the fascinating and swiftly-growing Northern Virginian city.
 Arlington has a vibrant, unique culture that leaves many residents and visitors completely enamored with the community — and if you want to get the most out of it, you need to be prepared with some basic information, first.

 We want to help prepare you for the process of moving to Arlington, VA by making sure you have all the information that you need.
 So, here’s our top 8 things you need to know about living in Arlington: